cassiomolin/jersey-jwt-springsecurity/README.md

 # spring-jersey-jwt

-This application intends to demonstrate how to implement token-based authentication with Spring Security and Jersey.
+Example of token-based authentication with Spring Security and Jersey.

-## How token-based authentication works
+## How token-based authentication works?

 In a token-based authentication, the client exchanges _hard credentials_ (such as username and password) for a piece of data called _token_.
 Instead of sending the hard credentials in every request, the client will send the token to the server to perform authentication and authorisation.

 In a few words, an authentication scheme based on tokens follow these steps:

 1. The client sends their credentials (username and password) to the server.
-2. The server authenticates the credentials and generates a token.
+1. The server authenticates the credentials and issues a token.
-3. The server stores the previously generated token in some storage along with the user identifier and an expiration date.
+1. The server can store the previously generated token in some storage along with the user identifier.
-4. The server sends the generated token to the client.
+1. The server sends the generated token in the response.
-5. In every request, the client sends the token to the server.
+1. In each request, the client sends the token to the server.
-6. The server, in each request, extracts the token from the incoming request.
+1. The server, in each request, extracts the token from the incoming request.
 With the token, the server looks up the user details to perform authentication and authorisation.
     1. If the token is valid, the server accepts the request.
-    2. If the token is invalid, the server refuses the request.
+    1. If the token is invalid, the server refuses the request.
-7. The server can provide an endpoint to refresh tokens.
+1. The server can provide an endpoint to refresh tokens.

-## Tokens
+## What tokens can be like?

 A token can be _opaque_ which reveals no details other than the value itself (like a random string) or can be _self-contained_ (like JWT).
 This example uses JWT.